Skip to main content

 Do I need an interview?

 Usually, yes.
-Most states still require an interview for an initial SNAP case, often by phone.
-If hearing, language, memory, or mobility issues make that hard, ask for an accommodation through your state SNAP office.
-If a family member is helping you, ask about an authorized representative.
+Many states require an interview, often by phone.
+If hearing, language, memory, or mobility issues make that hard, ask for an accommodation or an authorized representative.

 Can I use SNAP online or at farmers markets?